Special Student Relief

 A graduate-level F–1 nonimmigrant student who receives on-campus or off-campus employment authorization under this notice must remain registered for a minimum of three semester hours of instruction per academic term.

 To apply for SSR, please complete the request form and submit it with all evidence to oiaservices@una.edu.
 The request form provides detailed descriptions of requested evidence.
-For more information or to discuss your options, please contact a Designated School Official (DSO) in the Office of International Affairs.

 Request for Special Student Relief Form